aphyr/partitions-post/README.markdown

 ## Where do we go from here?

-This post is meant as a reference point, to illustrate that, according to a wide array of accounts, partition behavior occurs in many real-world deployments.
-Processes, servers, NICs, switches, networks, and globally distributed networks fail, and the economic consequences are real.
-Network outages can suddenly arise in systems that are stable for months at a time, or, alternatively, during routine upgrades or emergency maintenance.
+This post is meant as a reference point--to illustrate that, according to a wide array of accounts, partitions occur in many real-world deployments.
+Processes, servers, NICs, switches, local and wide area networks: all can fail, and the economic consequences are real.
+Network outages can suddenly arise in systems that are stable for months at a time, or during routine upgrades or emergency maintenance.
 The consequences of these outages can range from increased latency and temporary unavailability to inconsistency, corruption, and data loss.
 Split-brain is not an academic concern: it happens to all kinds of systems--sometimes for *days on end*.
 Partitions deserve serious consideration.

-In practice, some networks really *are* reliable.
-Engineers at major financial firms report that, despite putting serious effort into designing systems that gracefully tolerate partitions, their networks rarely, if ever, exhibit partition behavior.
-Moreover, cautious engineering and lots of money can prevent outages.
+On the other hand, some networks really *are* reliable.
+Engineers at major financial firms report that despite putting serious effort into designing systems that gracefully tolerate partitions, their networks rarely, if ever, exhibit partition behavior.
+Cautious engineering (and lots of money) can prevent outages.

 However, not all organizations can afford the cost or operational complexity of highly reliable networks.
-And, from Google and Amazon, who operate commodity and/or low-cost hardware due to sheer scale, to one-man startups built on shoestring budgets, failures are a reality.
-It's important to consider partitions *before* they occur--because it's much easier to make decisions about behavior under partition on a whiteboard than to redesign, re-engineer, and upgrade a complex system in production environment, especially when it's throwing 404 errors at your users.
-For some applications, giving 404 is okay, but know when it's not, and plan for partitions.
+From Google and Amazon (who operate commodity and/or low-cost hardware due to sheer scale) to one-man startups built on shoestring budgets, isolating network failures are a real risk.

+It's important to consider that risk *before* a partition occurs--because it's much easier to make decisions about partition tolerance on a whiteboard than to redesign, re-engineer, and upgrade a complex system in production environment--especially when it's throwing errors at your users.
+For some applications, failure *is* an option--but you should characterize that failure as a part of the design.
-Have an answer to the question: *when my servers can't talk, what happens to my application?* Based on what we've seen, your network is going to ask you.

-*We invite and encourage you to contribute your own experiences with or without network partitions.
-Open a pull request on this page, leave a comment, write a blog post, or release a post-mortem.
-Data will inform this conversation, current practice, future designs, and, ultimately, the availability of the systems you depend on.*
+*We invite you to contribute your own experiences with or without network partitions.
+Open a pull request on https://github.com/aphyr/partitions-post, leave a comment, write a blog post, or release a post-mortem.
+Data will inform this conversation, future designs, and, ultimately, the availability of the systems you depend on.*